wildetudor/wildetudor.github.io/_pages/teaching.md

 **Guest lecturer**

+* 2019/2020: Methods in Cognitive Biology (MSc)..
-* 2019/2020	University of Vienna (Department of Behavioural and Cognitive Biology) Methods in Cognitive Biology (MSc)
+University of Vienna (Department of Behavioural and Cognitive Biology)

+* 2018 and 2019: Basics of Neuroscience (MSc, BSc)..
-* 2018, 2019 Medical University of Vienna (Department of Neurology) Co-leader for MRI analysis methods and hands-on SPM sessions, within the Basics of Neuroscience course for Vienna-area undergraduates&postgraduates.
+Medical University of Vienna (Department of Neurology)

+* 2016 and 2017: **Music Cognition (BSc)**..
+**TU Dresden (Institute for Musicology and Art History)**

+(bold = includes creation of syllabus and exam papers)

 **Teaching assistant**
+* 2013: Statistics, Neuroanatomy and Social Psychology..
+University of Oxford (Department of Experimental Psychology)

+* 2008: Statistics..
-* 2008 University of Durham (Department of Psychology) Statistics
+University of Durham (Department of Psychology)